Quainton Road railway station: Closure

 The last scheduled passenger train on the Brill Tramway left Quainton Road in the afternoon of 30 November 1935.
 Hundreds of people gathered, and a number of members of the Oxford University Railway Society travelled from Oxford in an effort to buy the last ticket.
 Accompanied by firecrackers and fog signals, the train ran to Brill, where the passengers posed for a photograph.
 Late that evening, a two-coach staff train pulled out of Brill, accompanied by a band bearing a white flag and playing Auld Lang Syne.
 The train stopped at each station, picking up the staff, documents and valuables from each.
-At 11.45 pm the train arrived at Quainton Road, greeted by hundreds of locals and railway enthusiasts.
+At 11.45pm the train arrived at Quainton Road, greeted by hundreds of locals and railway enthusiasts.
 At the stroke of midnight, the rails connecting the Tramway to the main line were ceremonially severed.

 Quainton Road remained open, but with the closure of the Brill Tramway it was no longer a significant junction.
 The line to Verney Junction was closed to passengers on 6 July 1936.
-London Transport passenger services beyond Aylesbury were withdrawn, leaving the former GCR (part of the London and North Eastern Railway after 1923) as the only passenger services to Quainton Road. .A connection between the GCR and the former Buckinghamshire Railway at Calvert was opened in 1942,.London Transport services were briefly restored in 1943 with the extension of the Metropolitan line's London–Aylesbury service to Quainton Road, but this service was once more withdrawn in 1948.
+London Transport passenger services beyond Aylesbury were withdrawn, leaving the former GCR (part of the London and North Eastern Railway after 1923) as the only passenger services to Quainton Road. .A connection between the GCR and the former Buckinghamshire Railway at Calvert was opened in 1942,.London Transport services were briefly restored in 1943 with the extension of the Metropolitan line's London–Aylesbury service to Quainton Road, but this service was withdrawn once more in 1948.